import devito

 This notebook uses the prewritten scripts run_advisor.py

-, roofline.py
+and roofline.py

-to show how you can easily profile a Devito application using Intel Advisor 2020 and plot memory-bound/compute-bound roofline models depicting the current state of the application’s performance.
+to show how you can easily profile a Devito application using Intel Advisor and plot roofline models depicting the current state of the application’s performance.
 These scripts can be found in the benchmarks/user/advisor

 folder of the full Devito repository.
 They are also available as part of the Devito package.